TryGhost/docs/content/concepts/contributing.md

 Ghost is completely open source software built almost entirely by volunteer contributors who use it every day.

-The best part about structuring a software project this was is that not only does everyone get to own the source code without restriction, but as people all over the world help to improve it: Everyone benefits.
+The best part about structuring a software project this way is that not only does everyone get to own the source code without restriction, but as people all over the world help to improve it: Everyone benefits.

 ## Development guide